Mimie Mathy

-Mimie Mathy (8 July 1957) is a French actress, comedian and singer who is best known for her starring role in the long-running Josephine, Guardian Angel television series.
+Michèle "Mimie" Mathy (born 8 July 1957) is a French actress, comedian and singer.
+A former member of the female comedy trio "Les Filles" with Michèle Bernier and Isabelle de Botton, Mathy is best known for her starring role in the long-running Josephine, Guardian Angel television series.
 Mathy has achondroplasia, a form of dwarfism, and is 4 ft 4 in tall.

 Life and career

 Interested in the theatre from childhood, she studied the dramatic arts from 1979 to 1981 at Michel Fugain's workshop in Nice.
 In the early 1980s she performed in a number of theatre roles and appeared in Le Petit Théâtre de Bouvard television show.
 She formed a touring comedy troupe "Le Trio des Filles" (The Three Girls) which performed shows such as Existe en trois tailles (Available in Three Sizes) from 1988 to 1993.
 In 1993 she performed in the TV movie Une nounou pas comme les autres (A Nanny Like No Other), which garnered a 52.7% market share (~12 million viewers) in France.